Hadulo/DSA3050A-Advanced-PowerBI-Exam/README.md

 ---

 ## Project Overview
-An advanced Power BI analytical solution built on a hospital admissions dataset of 55,500 records spanning 2019 to 2024.
+An advanced Power BI analytical solution built on hospital admissions dataset of 55,500 records spanning 2019 to 2024.
 The solution covers billing performance, patient admission trends, clinical outcomes, and operational efficiency across a network of hospitals.